maurobonfietti/mauro.github.io/_posts/2023-06-01-building-tools.md

 - Onsite positions.
 - 100% remote positions.
 - Varied industries positions.
-- Readme in markDown format.
+- Readme in Markdown format.
 - Public repository on GitHub.

 Whether you're seeking a remote-first company or a fully remote position, this list covers you.